James Blue

 "James Blue" was also one of the many pseudonyms used by author Donald E. Westlake.

 James Blue (October 10, 1930 in Tulsa, Oklahoma – June 14, 1980 in Buffalo, New York) was a filmmaker.
+As a student at the University of Oregon, Blue produced experimental 8 mm films, including a parody of Hamlet that gained local attention among students.

 His most notable films were Les oliviers de la justice (literal English title The Olive Trees of Justice) (1962, US), A Few Notes on Our Food Problem (1968) and The March (1964).
 Les oliviers de la justice was given the Prix de la Société des Écrivains de Cinéma et de Télévision award (Critics Prize) at the 1962 Cannes Film Festival.
 A Few Notes on our Food Problem received an Academy Award nomination for best feature documentary.
 The March was added to the National Film Registry in 2008.